thumbnail_Logo_4_vectorized

 Online Application

 From April 1, 2021, it is possible to apply for a temporary residence permit in Serbia electronically.
-Before this great novelty, the request for the temporary residence permit was handed over in person to the competent police administration on the territory of the Republic of Serbia.
+Before this great novelty, the request for the temporary residence permit was handed over in person to the competent Police Department on the territory of the Republic of Serbia.
 Regarding the online application for the temporary residence permit, even more, important is that it is possible to apply not only in Serbia but also from abroad.

 To apply, you must access and register on the eUprava portal (electronic administration portal).
 For registration to the eUprava portal, you need only a valid email address.
 On the other hand, the issue of authenticating the identity of a foreign national has remained open, as foreigners do not have an electronic signature issued by the Ministry of Internal Affairs of the Republic of Serbia, and registration on the portal by entering a username and password does not provide reliable authentication.
 We hope that an adequate answer to this question will be provided by the technicians in charge of creating the electronic platform.

 The decision on the Request itself will be delivered to an e-mailbox on the eUprava portal.
-If the Request is decided positively, a foreign national will have to be present at the competent police administration to put a sticker for temporary residency into their passport.
+If the Request is decided positively, a foreign national will have to be present at the competent police station to put a sticker for temporary residency into their passport.

 Up until May 2019, the Law stated that a foreigner must obtain a temporary residence permit first, and only then submit their request for the issuance of a work permit.
 Although separate, these steps were interdependent, which confused many of our clients who couldn’t figure out which action should be taken at what time.